 How the Premium Pricing is Arrived?

-- TIME VALUE The time value is the time left between the present date and the expiration date of Contract.
-For example Contract A is longer than that of Contract B, Contract A has higher Time Value.
-Because of the contract value with a longer expiration date which gives the holder more adaptability on when to exercise their option.
-This more extended time window brings down the risk for the contract holder and keeps them from arriving in a tight spot.
+- TIME VALUE – The time value is the time left between the present date and the expiration date of Contract.
+For example Contract A is longer than that of Contract B. So, Contract A has higher Time Value.
+The contract value with a longer expiration date gives the holder more flexibility on when to exercise their option.
+This extended time window brings down the risk for the contract holder and keeps them from arriving in a tight spot.
 Toward the start of a contract period, the time estimation of the contract is high.
 In the event that the options remain in-the-money, the option cost for it will be high.
 If the option goes out-of-money or stays at-the-money this influences its intrinsic value, which gets to be zero.
 In such a case, just the time value of the contract is considered and the option value goes down.
 As the expiration date of the contract approaches, the time estimation of the contract falls, contrarily influencing the option price.

 What is Marked to Market (MTM)?

 The derivative market in India, just like abroad, is progressively picking up.
 Since the time derivatives were presented, their popularity has developed enormously.
 This can be seen in the day by day turnover of the derivatives segments on the National Stock Exchange.

 Earn cash on shares: